Variation of the particulars or conditions of approval of an approved active constituent

 2. Satisfying the safety criteria for a variation to an approved active constituent

-Approval holders may satisfy us of the safety statutory criterion through provision of any of the following, either singly or in combination:
+Approval holders may satisfy us of the safety statutory criteria through the provision of any of the following, either singly or in combination:

-• data that allow us to be satisfied of the statutory criterion
+• Data that allow us to be satisfied of the statutory criteria

-• valid and relevant scientific argument that satisfies us of the statutory criterion
+• Valid and relevant scientific argument that satisfies us of the statutory criteria

 2.1.
 Providing data to satisfy the safety criteria